 Work outside the Slovak Republic

-In case of work performance outside the Slovak Republic, the employer and the employee must agree on specific essential requirements (such as place of work, duration, currency for payment of wage, wage conditions, repatriation) if:
+If work is performed outside the Slovak Republic, employer and employee must agree on specific essential requirements (such as place of work, duration) if

 - not included in the employment contract;

-- the period of work outside the Slovak Republic exceeds 4 weeks.
+- period of work outside the Slovak Republic exceeds 4 weeks.

-The Amendment allows for deductions from wage to be made for unbilled meal allowances (in other cases a specific agreement or an agreement in the employment contract is required as before).
+The Amendment allows for deductions from wages to be made for unbilled meal allowances (in other cases specific agreement or an agreement in the employment contract is required).

 Agreements on work performed outside the employment